Unofficial Oral Proposal Guide

 The most common question I’ve heard on this subject is what to do about diabetic medical devices.
 This is not a simple matter of leaving an insulin pump in another room for the duration of a presentation or removing a 14-21 day monitor that has a needle inserted in the skin for the duration of the prescription.
 That leaves the devices 1.
 Open to tampering, 2.
 Not doing their jobs, and 3.
 Being rendered useless by a temporary removal.
 These are life or death devices, and you need to figure out how to work with your evaluators and vendors to not make their lives harder.
 As a diabetic myself, I urge you: please don’t take a vendor’s lifeline or make them choose between delivering a proposal and risking a diabetic coma.
 If they’ve travelled to your site, understand that travelling with diabetes is not easy and can make their blood sugar a little more out of whack than in their normal routines.

 For classified briefings, use of electronics will be even stricter.
-Oral proposals will be memorialized via briefing charts and/or minutes instead of audio or video recording.
+Oral proposals can be memorialized via briefing charts and/or minutes instead of audio or video recording.
+Any recordings of the oral presentations would be managed by the Government security team.

 If you choose to video record the presentations, even though it’s not required, focus the video camera on the charts being presented rather than on the presenter.
 The purpose is to capture the audio for future reference if the evaluation team, reviewer, or decision maker needs to verify what was presented in the orals.
 If you focus on the chart, it will be much easier to find the answer to your question later.
 Depending on the video equipment, you might also want to track the start and end time on the counter.